luisxcardozo/Image-Segmentation/README.md

 KERAS BACKGROUND (*include link*)

-The Keras driven overhead was eliminated by following the next steps:
+The Keras driven overhead was eliminated by following these steps:

 1 A) ...  (ip)